-ANALYTIC COMBINATORICS (Chapters I, II, III, IV, V, VI, VII, VIII, IX) PHILIPPE FLAJOLET & ROBERT SEDGEWICK Algorithms Project INRIA Rocquencourt 78153 Le Chesnay France Department of Computer Science Princeton University Princeton, NJ 08540 USA Web Edition.
-Eighth Printing (Oktoberfest): October 23, 2006 last corrected January 17, 2007.
-(This temporary version will expire on February 28th, 2007) 2 In this edition of January 17, 2007:
+ANALYTIC COMBINATORICS (Chapters I, II, III, IV, V, VI, VII, VIII, IX\) PHILIPPE FLAJOLET & ROBERT SEDGEWICK Algorithms Project INRIA Rocquencourt 78153 Le Chesnay France Department of Computer Science Princeton University Princeton, NJ 08540 USA Web Edition.
+Ninth Printing (Valentine's): February 14, 2007 last corrected May 3, 2007.
+(This temporary version will expire on July 1st, 2007) 2 In this edition of May 3, 2007:

-- Chapters 0, 1, 2, 3, 4, 5, 6, 7 are in quasi-semi-final form.

-- Chapter 9 is still in preliminary form

-Chapter 10, in preparation is not included.
+- Chapters 0, 1, 2, 3, 4, 5, 6, 7, 8 are in quasi-semi-final form. - Chapter 9 is still in a very preliminary form - Chapter 10, in preparation is not included. - Appendices are under constant revision.

 Also, both long and short forms of construction names are currently used, with one destined to become the standard eventually.
-For unlabelled classes, the dictionary is $\mathfrak{S} \equiv Seq, \quad \mathfrak{M} \equiv MSet, \quad \mathfrak{P} \equiv PSet, \quad \mathfrak{C} \equiv Cyc,$ while for labelled classes, $\mathfrak{S} \equiv Seq, \quad \mathfrak{P} \equiv Set, \quad \mathfrak{C} \equiv Cyc\,.$ PREFACE i ANALYTIC COMBINATORICS aims at predicting precisely the properties of large structured combinatorial configurations, through an approach based extensively on analytic methods.
+For unlabelled classes, the dictionary is $\mathfrak{S} \equiv Seq, \quad \mathfrak{M} \equiv MSet, \quad \mathfrak{P} \equiv PSet, \quad \mathfrak{C} \equiv Cyc,$ while for labelled classes, $\mathfrak{S} \equiv S \text{EQ}, \quad \mathfrak{P} \equiv S \text{ET}, \quad \mathfrak{C} \equiv C \text{YC} \,.$ © Philippe Flajolet and Robert Sedgewick; May 3, 2007.

+PREFACE i ANALYTIC COMBINATORICS aims at predicting precisely the properties of large structured combinatorial configurations, through an approach based extensively on analytic methods.
 Generating functions are the central objects of the theory.
 Analytic combinatorics starts from an exact enumerative description of combinatorial structures by means of generating functions, which make their first appearance as purely formal algebraic objects.
 Next, generating functions are interpreted as analytic objects, that is, as mappings of the complex plane into itself.
 Singularities determine a function's coefficients in asymptotic form and lead to precise estimates for counting sequences.
 This chain applies to a large number of problems of discrete mathematics relative to words, trees, permutations, graphs, and so on.
 A suitable adaptation of the methods also opens the way to the quantitative analysis of characteristic parameters of large random structures, via a perturbational approach.
 Analytic combinatorics can accordingly be organized based on three components: